Flotomate/product_docs/source/asset-management/setting-up-asset-management.rst

 ======

 A Vendor is a person or an organization that sales the Products.
-You can maintain a list of Vendors in Flotomate that you can associate with each Asset and Product.
+You can maintain a list of Vendors in Motadata that you can associate with each Asset and Product.

 **To add a Vendor:**